Getting to know one of the biggest SMM trends of 2017

 Its short-form structure (up to 280 characters of text/links) and the avalanche of posts, do create a special kind of communication, uncommon for any other social media channel.

-Right now (in August 2017), Twitter has 328 million active users worldwide.
-True, it is still way smaller than Facebook (which is going strong towards 2 billion active users), but hey, it is still a rather impressive number.
+- Right now (in August 2019), Twitter has 326 million active monthly users worldwide.
+True, it is still way smaller than Facebook (which is going strong towards 3 billion monthly active users), but hey, it is still a rather impressive number.

 Whether you’re posting blog content, website pages or visual content such as photos and videos, you have a chance to place your brand in front of many eager eyes.